 Management can be affected by stone size, location, and composition, in addition to anatomic and clinical features.
 For larger stones (≥10 mm), and for smaller stones that remain despite conservative therapies, additional surgical treatment is necessary.
 Historically, open surgery was the only way to remove stones.
 However, with the development and success of endourology, a term used to describe less invasive surgical techniques that involve closed manipulation of the urinary tract with scopes, open surgery is now rarely performed.

-Calculi between 10 mm and 20 mm are in general treated with extracorporeal shock wave lithotripsy (ESWL) or ureteroscopy as first-line therapy.
-However for ESWL, the results for lower pole stones are inferior (55%) to upper and mid pole stones (71.8% and 76.5%, respectively).
-Percutaneous nephrostolithotomy (PCNL) for calculi between 10 mm and 20 mm achieves better stone-free rates for lower pole stones than ESWL (73% versus 57%).
-Similarly, cystine stones >15 to 20 mm and brushite stones respond poorly to ESWL.
+Calculi between 10-20 mm are in general treated with extracorporeal shock wave lithotripsy (ESWL) or ureteroscopy as first-line therapy.
+However for ESWL, the stone-free rates for lower pole stones are inferior (25%) compared with nonlower pole stones (40%).
+Percutaneous nephrostolithotomy (PCNL) for calculi between 10-20 mm achieves better stone-free rates for lower pole stones than ESWL.
+Similarly, cystine stones >15-20 mm and brushite stones respond poorly to ESWL.
 Hence, patients with features predictive of poor outcome, obesity, or a body build not conducive to ESWL, may be advised alternatives such as PCNL or ureteroscopy, which show superior results.
 Patients with stones >20 mm should primarily be treated with PCNL unless specific indications for an alternate procedure are present.
 While PCNL is the first-line therapy for large stones, ureteroscopy has been reported to achieve a mean stone-free rate as high as 93.7% (77.0% to 96.7%) for stones >20 mm in size (mean 25 mm) with acceptable overall complication rates (10.1%).
 However, this requires an average of 1.6 procedures per patient.

 Extracorporeal shock wave lithotripsy (ESWL) is the least invasive method of definitive stone treatment and is suitable for most patients with uncomplicated stone disease.
 In ESWL, shock waves are generated by a source external to the patient's body and are then propagated into the body and focused on a renal stone.
 The shock waves break stones by both compressive and tensile forces.
 The stone fragments then pass out in the urine.
 Limitations to ESWL include stone size and location.
 ESWL has the potential benefit of being done under intravenous sedation/analgesia, without need for general anesthesia.
 Treatment with tamsulosin appears to be effective in assisting stone clearance in patients with renal and ureteric calculi.
 While ESWL has been shown to have limited success with lower pole stones there is evidence to suggest that ancillary maneuvers such as percussion, diuresis, and inversion increase stone-free rates.
 Contraindications to ESWL treatment include pregnancy, severe skeletal malformations, severe obesity, aortic and/or renal artery aneurysms, uncontrolled hypertension, disorders of blood coagulation, and uncontrolled urinary tract infections.

 Ureteroscopy involves placing a small semi-rigid or flexible scope per urethra and into the ureter and/or kidney.
 Once the stone is visualized, it can be fragmented using a laser and/or grasped with a basket and removed.
 The procedure is more invasive than ESWL, but is generally thought to have a higher stone-free rate.
-General anesthesia is routinely used, and a ureteric stent may be placed at the end of the procedure.
-The procedure can be safely performed in coagulopathic patients using a holmium laser.
+General anesthesia is routinely used, and a ureteric stent may be placed at the end of the procedure. [ ] The procedure can be safely performed in coagulopathic patients using a holmium laser.
+Single-use flexible ureteropyeloscopy (FURS) demonstrates comparable efficacy with reusable FURS in treating renal calculi.

 Percutaneous antegrade ureteroscopy involves percutaneous antegrade removal of ureteric stones, and can be considered in select cases with very large (>15 mm) stones impacted in the upper ureter or when retrograde access is not possible.

 Percutaneous nephrostolithotomy (PCNL) is a minimally invasive form of treatment that is usually reserved for renal and proximal ureteric stones (i.e., in the lower pole) and those that are large (>20 mm), have failed therapy with ESWL and ureteroscopy, or are associated with complex renal anatomy.
-Percutaneous access into the kidney is gained from the flank and then a large sheath is placed into the kidney.
-Once this is done, a nephroscope is used to help remove the stone.
+Percutaneous access into the kidney is gained from the flank.
+Current evidence indicates that both fluoroscopy and ultrasound (US) guidance may be successfully used for obtaining percutaneous renal access.
+Combining US and fluoroscopy seems to improve the outcome both with regard to success in achieving access and reducing complications.
+Once access is gained, a large sheath is placed into the kidney and a nephroscope is used to help remove the stone.
 For large stones, ultrasound lithotripsy is usually used to break and remove the stone.
 PCNL usually requires a hospital stay and has more potential complications than either ESWL or ureteroscopy.
-In stones of 20 mm to 30 mm, ESWL is associated with poor stone-free rates (34%) compared to those achieved with PCNL (90%).
+In stones of 20-30 mm, ESWL is associated with poor stone-free rates (34%) compared to those achieved with PCNL (90%).
 ESWL is further associated with an increased number of procedures and need for ancillary treatments as the stone size increases.

 Laparoscopic stone removal is another minimally invasive method to remove ureteric or renal stones.
 However, it is still more invasive, requires a longer hospital stay, and has a much higher learning curve than ureteroscopy or ESWL.
 With the advances in ESWL and endourologic surgery (i.e., ureteroscopy and PCNL) during the past 20 years, the indications for open stone surgery have markedly diminished.
 Laparoscopic or open surgical stone removal may still be indicated in rare cases where ESWL, ureteroscopy, and percutaneous ureteroscopy fail or are unlikely to be successful; anatomic deformities preclude a minimally invasive approach; the patient requires concomitant open surgery, pyeloplasty, or a partial nephrectomy; or in patients with a large stone burden requiring a single clearance procedure.